khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

 - a varialbe the occurs in the righh-hand side of a clause.
 - a variable that occurs in a query.

+## Cut
+A special sequencer in Prolog called cut, _**!**_ that control _**backtracking**_.
+- always succeds
+- has the effect of freezing any assignments of values to variables that occured before the cut.

+## Database Manipulation
+Prolog stores all its clauses (facts and rules) in its own internal database:
+    - Four database manipulation commands:
+        - **asserts**: add clauses to the end of the database
+        - **asserta**: adds clauses to the start of the database
+        - **assertz**: add clauses to the end of the database
+        - **retract**: removes a matching clause from the database
+    - Always succeed

+Database manipulation commands give us the ability to:
+    - **Dynamic Predicates**: change the meaning of predicates while we are running programs.
+    - **Memoisation**: store the results to computation.

 # Functional Programming
 -------------
 ## Key Concepts